dmsc/zx02/README.md

 In the `ZX1` mode, in addition to the changes above, the format also differs on how the offsets are stored:

- * For offsets up to 127, the offset is stored as one byte.
+ * For offsets up to 127, the offset is stored as one byte, multiplied by 2.

- * For offsets greater than 127, two bytes are stored, the first byte is the high part of the offset (with the bit 7 set) and the second byte is the low part of the offset.
+ * For offsets greater than 127, two bytes are stored, the first byte is the high part of the offset (with the bit 0 set) and the second byte is the low part of the offset.